klho/FLAM/index.md

 This is in contrast to *factorization*, which employs instead a multiplicative structure as in a generalized LU decomposition.
 Fast direct inversion is naturally supported, as are other capabilities facilitated by the standard LU, e.g., determinant computation and Cholesky square roots, where applicable.
 Factorization is often more complicated than compression because of the extra internal structure required and consequently may impose more restrictions on the input matrix.

 The matrix itself is passed in as a function handle in order to avoid the cost of generating and storing it full.
-Similarly, we will often need to compress, in principle, an entire off-diagonal block row, which is global in extent; the user can provide a "proxy" function---utilizing, for instance, analytic properties of the underlying matrix kernel---to localize and accelerate this step.
+Similarly, we will often need to compress, in principle, an entire off-diagonal block row/column, which is global in extent; the user can provide a "proxy" function -- utilizing, for instance, analytic properties of the underlying matrix kernel -- to localize and accelerate this step.
 The interpolative decomposition (ID) is used for all low-rank approximation since it has a special structure-preserving property that is critical for high efficiency.

 #### Interpolative fast multipole method